Sunday Bookends: Calming my nerves is an everyday challenge but reading, worship music helps.

 WTJR will be highlighting a different blogger each week this year!
 We invite you to stop by their blog, take a look around and say hello!

-This week we are spotlighting: Where The Wild Things Were
+This week we are spotlighting: The Copper Table

 And now some posts that were highlights for me this past week: